Living Bird Magazine

 - Cool Facts

-- During the nonbreeding season, individual Black-backed Woodpeckers may move to areas south of the regular breeding range.
-Movements may be just a few wandering individuals or irruptions involving many birds.
-Winter records have occurred southward to Iowa, central Illinois, northern Indiana, Ohio, Pennsylvania, West Virginia, New Jersey, and Delaware.
-Irruptions have been attributed to a lack of wood-boring insect prey on their normal range or to overpopulation following an insect outbreak.
+- During the nonbreeding season, Black-backed Woodpeckers occasionally move to areas south of the regular breeding range.
+Winter records have occurred in Iowa, central Illinois, northern Indiana, Ohio, Pennsylvania, West Virginia, New Jersey, and Delaware.
+These irruptions have been attributed to changes in abundance of their wood-boring insect prey or to overpopulation of the woodpeckers following an insect outbreak.

 - The oldest recorded Black-backed Woodpecker was a male, and was at least 4 years, 11 months old when it was recaptured and rereleased during banding operations in Idaho.